Research building

 Facility

-We give tailored advice about best practices with respect to research data management and guidance about applicable infrastructures and services that meet researchers project’s needs in order to optimize the usability, reusability, and reproducibility of researchers data.
-Our services help you make researchers data FAIR and compliant with applicable laws and regulations during the entire research data lifecycle.
+We provide tailored advice on best practices in research data management (RDM) and guidance on applicable infrastructures and services that meet the specific needs of researchers to optimize the usability, reusability, and reproducibility of their data.
+Our services help researchers make their data FAIR (Findable, Accessible, Interoperable and Reusable) and ensure compliance with applicable laws and regulations during the entire research data lifecycle.
 As a result, researchers will have a greater impact and outreach.

 Relevance